umbraco/UmbracoDocs/Extending/Macro-Parameter-Editors/index-v9.md

 * Single/Multiple Content Picker
 * ... and some 'others'

-Consult the [Backoffice documentation](../../Getting-Started/Backoffice/index.md) for general information on Macros.
+Consult the [Backoffice documentation (only Umbraco 8)](../../Getting-Started/Backoffice) for general information on Macros.

 It is possible to create custom macro parameter types.